 Few places in Sweden offer as easy access to nature as Abisko.
-Various types of mountain terrain are located close to STF Abisko Mountain Station – heaths, lush birch tree woodlands and bare mountains with sparse vegetation.
+Various types of mountain terrain are located close to STF Abisko Turiststation – heaths, lush birch tree woodlands and bare mountains with sparse vegetation.

 Here are some suggestions on outings – some short, others longer.
 All of them are meant for people who want to discover Abisko National Park – on their own, or with friends.